Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-However, `async` is not a fire-and-forget replacement for `launch`.
+- However, `async` is not a fire-and-forget replacement for `launch`.

-The enclosing structured scope still waits for its children.
+- The enclosing structured scope still waits for its children.

-If the results are not needed, prefer:
+- If the results are not needed, prefer `launch`:

 ```kotlin
 launch {